 Learning Level: 2

 The American Pharmacists Association is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-The following webinar is approved for 1.0 contact hour of CPE credit (0.1 CEU).
-The ACPE Universal Activity Number for this activity is 0202-0000-21-158-L04-P.
+The following online learning course is approved for 1.0 contact hour of CPE credit (0.1 CEU).
+The ACPE Universal Activity Number for this activity is 0202-0000-21-158-H04-P.

-To obtain credit for completing Optimizing CGM and Clinical Outcomes: The Role of the Pharmacist, participants will need to complete the 2-step registration process, attend the live webinar, complete the evaluation questions, and then CLAIM credit.
-An attendance code and detailed instructions on how to claim credit will be provided during the webinar.
+To obtain credit for completing Optimizing CGM and Clinical Outcomes: The Role of the Pharmacist, participants will need to watch the archived webinar recording, complete the assessment with a grade of 70% or better, complete the evaluation questions, and then CLAIM credit.
 Participants need to have a valid pharmacist.com username and password to claim credit.
 After credit has been claimed, please visit CPE monitor for your transcript.